felixlopz/hubrise-test-task/content/apps/adipos/en/overview.md

 ## Description

-Designed and developed in the heart of Paris by Adixon, the Adipos Point of Sales offers a complete suite to manage restaurant operations.
-Adipos includes various interconnected applications with functionalities that covers all operational needs.
-All mobile applications are available on iOS and Android, to choose based on preferences or constraints.
+The Adipos Point of Sales offers a complete suite to manage restaurant operations.
+The solution is built around modular applications to meet the merchant's operational needs.
+All apps are available for iOS and Android.

 The EPOS has been designed for all types of catering businesses, restaurant with table service, quick-service, delivery and Click & Collect as well as food trucks and bakeries.
 Adipos has been designed for single or multi-store and franchise restaurants.
+When connected, Adipos provides real-time monitoring, but it can also work offline.
 A back office is available for administration and management.
-Connected, Adipos provides real-time monitoring, but it can also work offline.

-Various functionalities are available in addition to the EPOS, including the floor plan, management of an order quota by product category, customer loyalty with or without coupons, delivery and click & collect management, order display in the kitchen and in preparation areas, display on promotional screens, self ordering kiosks, online ordering or ordering app, and much more.
+Adipos offers multiple functionalities in addition to the EPOS, including floor plans, management of an order quota by product category, customer loyalty with or without coupons, delivery and click & collect management, order display in the kitchen and in preparation areas, display on promotional screens, self ordering kiosks, online ordering, and an ordering app.

-Adipos is NF525 certified, and therefore complies with the French anti-fraud regulations which came into force on January 1, 2018
+Adipos is developed in France by Adixon, and has received NF525 certification, making it compliant with the French "anti-fraud" law of January 1, 2018.

 ## Integration Features